Can you control your genes? Yes you can. With epigenetics!

 All these interesting questions find its origin in one single term: epigenetics.
 ‘Epi-‘ from ancient Greek ἐπί means ‘“on top of”, in this context: a layer on top of the genetic code.
 An additional form of higher control that determines how the genetic blueprint is read.

 To understand this concept, we have to zoom in to the nucleus of the cell, which is only 6 µm in diameter, where the genetic material is stored.
-Here, the 2 meter long DNA sequence wraps around structural molecules, called histones.
+The entire DNA structure has to fit into a tiny structure called the nucleus.
 You can compare this to wrapping 40 km of fine thread around a tennis ball!

 DNA and histones are even further compacted into a structure called chromatin.
 The way in which certain genes are tight up by this packing, makes them inaccessible to being expressed.